-Yeah, and of course, again, we're always resistant to the idea of hard sell hard sell is not what we were doing.
+Yeah, and of course, again, we're always resistant to the idea of hard sell.
+Hard sell is not what we're doing.
 It's not what we're advocating.
-It's, it's basically they don't know about you, they can't use you.
-But of course you It's always the patient's decision whether they want to spend their money on a new flat screen TV or on their healthcare or on getting their nails painted, or wherever it might be.
-Sadly, some people won't be able to afford treatment, what's your what's your recommendation to the practitioner who says, I want to be a help, I want to be able to help everybody, even those people who don't have any money.
+It's basically they don't know about you, they can't use you.
+But of course it's always the patient's decision whether they want to spend their money on a new flat screen TV or on their healthcare or on getting their nails painted, or wherever it might be.
+Sadly, some people won't be able to afford treatment.
+What's your recommendation to the practitioner who says, I want to be able to help everybody, even those people who don't have any money.

 That's always so difficult because you are in private health care at the end of the day, you're not the NHS, which is free.
-And I do think you need to differentiate between that and for properly, yes, because this is why there's so many Astilleros and Cairo's that are burned out after a couple of decades of working very long hours for not a huge amount of money, struggling, maybe they haven't got any pension set aside or anything.
+And I do think you need to differentiate between that and earn properly, because this is why there's so many osteos and chiros that are burned out after a couple of decades of working very long hours for not a huge amount of money, struggling, maybe they haven't got any pension set aside or anything.
 So we must price correctly, so that you don't have to sort of stack them high and sell them cheap, and exhaust yourself and ruin your hands.
-So important that pricing is correct, and people will pay because it's not a lot of money actually isn't a lot.
+So important that pricing is correct, and people will pay because it's not a lot of money actually, it isn't a lot.

 You must get quite a bit of kickback on that though.
-Because every time every time every practitioner increases that any practitioner increases their prices, there'll be sucking their teeth and thinking, Oh, I'm going to put patients off my list is gonna go down.
-Just because I'm being greedy, I went there to help anybody.
+Because every time any practitioner increases their prices, they'll be sucking their teeth and thinking, oh, I'm going to put patients off, my list is gonna go down.
+Just because I'm being greedy, I won't be able to help anybody.

 Yeah, it's not true.
-Because I put up 99% of my clients prices when we have our first meeting.
+Because I put up 99% of my clients' prices when we have our first meeting.
 And we always talk it through and allay their fears.
-And how many times they come back to me and say, You know what, either no one said a thing.
-Or they come back and say, Yeah, I thought you were a bit cheap.
+And how many times they come back to me and say, do you know what, either no one said a thing.
+Or they come back and say, yeah, I thought you were a bit cheap.

-You just said you put up 99% of your clients prices at your first meeting.
-That sounds a bit harsh.
+You just said you put up 99% of your clients' prices at your first meeting.
+That sounded a bit harsh.

-Now, usually not charging enough.
+Well, they're usually not charging enough.

-Now what you meant is you advise your clients to put their prices or not you put up your prices at your first meeting.
+No what you meant is you advise your clients to put their prices up, not you put up your prices at your first meeting.

-I advise that they put up their prices, and then why
+I advise that they put up their prices.

-do you see a huge disparity in prices between practitioners?
+Do you see a huge disparity in prices between practitioners?

-No, they're all No. They're
+No, they're all low.

-all.
+They're all low.
 Yeah, okay.
 And we won't ask what you think they should be?
 Because people will have their own views of that, I'm sure.
 But I suspect that you are right, that however they've pitched their prices, they probably are under selling themselves?